blocktransfer/py-TAD3-horizon/README.md

 Rename to `master-identity-account-mapping.txt`

+- Note: Unfortunately, this is soon to be depricated in favor of programmatic PII access and management.
+We will work on publishing a test database for external audit workflows in due time.

 # Things we will never do
 - Charge fees for standard activities
 - Sell investor data to third parties